tuva-health/docs/docs/welcome.md

 # Welcome

 Welcome to the Tuva Project's Knowledge Base!
 The single biggest barrier to analyzing healthcare data is the insane amount of domain knowledge it requires.
+Currently this knowledge isn't widely available (e.g. try Googling how to merge claims into acute inpatient encounters).
+It lives within the minds of healthcare data people like us.

-We created Knowledge Base to be the open source book on how to work with healthcare data.
+We created Knowledge Base to be the open source book on how to work with and analyze healthcare data.
+It's a place where we can contribute the knowledge we have and learn from the knowledge of others.

 ## What is the Tuva Project?